 17The Flood continued forty days on the earth, and the waters increased and raised the ark so that it rose above the earth.
 18The waters swelled and increased greatly upon the earth, and the ark drifted upon the waters.
 19When the waters had swelled much more upon the earth, all the highest mountains everywhere under the sky were covered.
 20Fifteen cubits higher did the waters swell, as the mountains were covered.
 21And all flesh that stirred on earth perished—birds, cattle, beasts, and all the things that swarmed upon the earth, and all mankind.
 22All in whose nostrils was the merest breath of life, all that was on dry land, died.
 23All existence on earth was blotted out—man, cattle, creeping things, and birds of the sky; they were blotted out from the earth.
 Only Noah was left, and those with him in the ark.

-24And when the waters had swelled on the 8earth one hundred and fifty days, 1God remembered Noah and all the beasts and all the cattle that were with him in the ark, and God caused a wind to blow across the earth, and the waters subsided.
+24And when the waters had swelled on the earth one hundred and fifty days, 8 1God remembered Noah and all the beasts and all the cattle that were with him in the ark, and God caused a wind to blow across the earth, and the waters subsided.
 2The fountains of the deep and the floodgates of the sky were stopped up, and the rain from the sky was held back; 3the waters then receded steadily from the earth.
 At the end of one hundred and fifty days the waters diminished, 4so that in the seventh month, on the seventeenth day of the month, the ark came to rest on the mountains of Ararat.
 5The waters went on diminishing until the tenth month; in the tenth month, on the first of the month, the tops of the mountains became visible.

 6At the end of forty days, Noah opened the window of the ark that he had made 7and sent out the raven; it went to and fro until the waters had dried up from the earth.
 8Then he sent out the dove to see whether the waters had decreased from the surface of the ground.
 9But the dove could not find a resting place for its foot, and returned to him to the ark, for there was water over all the earth.
 So putting out his hand, he took it into the ark with him.
 10He waited another seven days, and again sent out the dove from the ark.
 11The dove came back to him toward evening, and there in its bill was a plucked-off olive leaf!
 Then Noah knew that the waters had decreased on the earth.
 12He waited still another seven days and sent the dove forth; and it did not return to him any more.